twbs/bootstrap/site/content/docs/5.0/layout/breakpoints.md

   </tbody>
 </table>

 Each breakpoint size was chosen to comfortably hold containers whose widths are multiples of 12.
 They're also aimed at be representative of a subset of common device sizes and viewport dimensions.
-They don't specifically target every use case or device, but the provide ranges provide a strong and consistent foundation to build on for any nearly device.
+They don't specifically target every use case or device, but they provide ranges provide a strong and consistent foundation to build on for nearly any device.

 These breakpoints are customizable via Sass—you'll find them in a Sass map in our `_variables.scss` stylesheet.